SpeechCommunicationLab-UF/EMA-EGG-Analysis/README.md

 Repository for data analysis scripts created for analyzing EGG and EMA data.
 Hello!
 This file describes the data processing pipeline for EMA-EGG experiments, including the scripts necessary to perform the processing.

+Please cite Goel et. al. if using for analysis.

 Written by: Jessica Goel
 Last Updated: 25 Jan 2023